View the Prequel on Demand

 In summary, the Prequel event was a sharp reminder that automation is a positive development for most.
 As Garry Kasparov noted: “We aren’t being replaced, we’re being promoted.

 “After all, I was the first knowledge worker to have my job threatened by a machine.
 And I did alright.”

-The Human+Machine Contest will take place on March 9th, 2021.
+The Human+Machine Contest will take place in 2021.
 Register for the event.